top of page

 • In a sample of 2,608 individuals who were diagnosed with psychotic-based disorders, the rate of individuals who met the criteria for PTSD was 16% (Giannopoulo et al., 2023).

-• Rates of trauma exposure in individuals who experience psychosis, with estimates ranging from 38-78%.
+• Rates of trauma exposure are higher in individuals who experience psychosis, with estimates ranging from 38-78%.

 • Symptoms of psychosis 3x higher for someone who experienced childhood trauma than for those who did not, with the overall risk being 33% (Giannopoulou et al., 2023; Bloomfield et al., 2021).